nlloyd/SublimeMaven/README.md

         { "caption": "Maven: Run clean test", "command": "maven", "args": {"paths": [], "goals": ["clean", "test"]} }, { "caption": "Maven: Run clean install", "command": "maven", "args": {"paths": [], "goals": ["clean", "install"]} }
 	]
 </code></pre>

+For Sublime project configuration generation, the default names for each project is of the form ${shortenedGroupId}:${artifactId}:PROJECT where the ${shortenedGroupId} would be 'o.a.m.p' for a groupId 'org.apache.maven.plugin'.
+Adding the following configuration will tell SublimeMaven to use the full groupId in project name generation:

+<pre><code>
+    "long_project_names": true
+</code></pre>